-FREE SHIPPING ON ORDERS OVER $200
+FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 The Source: The Urushi Tree

 Japanese lacquer is made from the raw sap of the urushi tree, sometimes referred to as the Japanese lacquer tree.
 These trees must grow for about 10 to 15 years before they can be tapped.
 During the summer months, skilled harvesters make shallow cuts into the bark to draw out the milky sap, drop by drop.
-A single tree yields only around 200 ml of usable sap per year, making urushi a rare and labor-intensive resource.
+A single tree yields only around 200 ml of usable sap per year, making urushi a rare, time-consuming and labor-intensive resource.

 The harvested sap contains a compound called urushiol, which undergoes a natural polymerization process when exposed to humid, warm air.
-This transformation results in a hard, glossy coating that is highly resistant to water, heat, acid, and even bacterial growth.
+This transformation results in a hard, glossy coating that is highly resistant to water, heat, acid and even bacterial growth.

 Processing and Purification